phrase/phrase-android/README.md

 }
 ```

-Iinject the SDK in each activity, e.g. by creating a base activity which all other activities inherit from:
+Inject the SDK in each activity, e.g. by creating a base activity which all other activities inherit from:

 ```java
 public class BaseActivity extends AppCompatActivity {